Parent page: Altium 365 Workspace

 - One Workspace is supported per organization unless you have Altium Designer Enterprise Subscription, which allows multiple Workspaces to be created.

 - Accessing a Workspace (for which you are an invited member of) from a web browser, or MCAD software, is free.

 - Accessing a Workspace (for which you are an invited member of) from within Altium Designer requires an active Altium Designer Software Subscription for your Altium Designer licensing.

 - How many users can connect to a Workspace instance through its browser interface.

-- How many users can connect to a Workspace instance through Altium Designer (naturally limited to the licensed number of seats of Altium Designer with active Altium Subscription).
+- How many users can connect to a Workspace instance through Altium Designer (naturally limited to the licensed number of seats of Altium Designer with an active Altium Designer Software Subscription).

 - The number of users added as members of a Workspace instance.

 - The number of MCAD Engineers connecting and collaborating on projects that are managed within a Workspace instance.